JohnQDeveloper/www.johnqdeveloper.com/content/contributing.md

 5) Bug should be based off the latest release.
 Features should be based off of development.
 6) Feature requests will be considered for major versions but you are going to be waiting a long time so keep that in mind. (i.e. 6-12 months)
 7) If you want to PR a new feature, please make sure it is in the roadmap or backlog of existing approved issues on my site.
-8) You need to sign off that you are contributing under the MIT license and you did not rely heavily on AI generated code to get things merged.
+8) You need to sign off that you are contributing under the MIT license and you did not submit code you do not own.

 **Project Priorities**
 1) Critical is for security issues and critical bugs outside the normal release schedule.